The Unique and Challenging Experiences Facing College Students

 - Forging a new identity, one that includes being a student and (possibly) being on one’s own for the first time ever

-I am very adept at providing longer-term counseling for students.
-While there are many services on campus for counseling and support, the vast majority of these supports are short-term in nature (for example, most campus counseling centers will provide 4-8 sessions and then look to refer an outside counselor if further counseling is needed)
+I am very adept at providing short-term and long-term counseling for college students.
+While there are many great services on campus for counseling and support, the vast majority of these supports are short-term in nature (for example, most campus counseling centers will provide 4-8 sessions and then look to refer an outside counselor if further counseling is needed)

 More information on coping with depression, anxiety, and trauma here.